getMBP/FullStack-Learning-Resources/Javascript.md

 ```
 null is the only primitive value that is "falsy" (aka false-like; see Chapter 4) but that also returns "object" from the typeof check.

+- **parseInt and parseFloat

+Numeric conversion using a plus + or Number() is strict.
+If a value is not exactly a number, it fails:
+alert( +"100px" ); // NaN

 ## This in Object